luca-parisi/hyper_sinh/README.md

 The **'hyper-sinh'** is a Python custom activation function available for both shallow and deep neural networks in TensorFlow and Keras for Machine Learning- and Deep Learning-based classification.
 It is distributed under the [CC BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).

-Details on this function, implementation and validation against gold standard activation functions for both shallow and deep neural networks are available at the following: **[Parisi, L., 2020](https://arxiv.org/abs/2011.07661)**.
+Details on this function, implementation and validation against gold standard activation functions for both shallow and deep neural networks are available at the following: **[Parisi et al., 2021a](https://www.sciencedirect.com/science/article/pii/S2666827021000566)**.

 ### Dependencies